apache/mxnet/docs/tutorials/python/ndarray.md

  ```

 ## Automatic Parallelization
-A `NDArray` can automatically execute operations in parallel.
+An `NDArray` can automatically execute operations in parallel.
 This is desirable
 when you use multiple resources, such as CPU and GPU cards, and CPU-to-GPU
 memory bandwidth.

 For example, if we write `a += 1` followed by `b += 1`, and `a` is on a CPU
 card while `b` is on a GPU card, then we will want to execute them in parallel
-to improve the efficiency.
+to improve efficiency.
 Furthermore, data copies between CPU and GPU are
 expensive, so we want to run them in parallel with other computations.

 However, finding statements that can be executed in parallel by eye is hard.
 In
 the following example, `a+=1` and `c*=3` can be executed in parallel, but
-`a+=1` and `b*=3` have to be sequentially executed.
+`a+=1` and `b*=3` must be executed sequentially.

  ```python
     a = mx.nd.ones((2,3))